oengusio/oengusio/webhook.md

     // original submission info, ONLY WITH SUBMISSION_EDIT EVENT "original_submission": {
       // SUBMISSION MODEL //
-      // This moel contains the old submission data in case of an edit event }
+      // This model contains the old submission data in case of an edit event }
 }
 ```